 3. I have to live in a big city to have a real social life

 When it comes to having a great social life, you certainly don’t have to live in a big city.
-There are plenty of smaller towns and villages in the United States and all over world that offer just as much – if not more – when it comes to socializing and making friends.
+There are plenty of smaller towns and villages in the United States and all over world that offer just as much – if not more – when it comes to socializing and making friends as an adult.

 For example, I currently live in a small town and I love it.
 There are always people around to chat with, and the sense of community is really strong.
 I’ve never felt isolated or alone here, and I’ve never had trouble finding things to do or people to hang out with.